wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

     - name: wazuh-manager
       image: 'wazuh/wazuh:3.6.1_6.4.0'

-let's proceed by creating a set of rules in our `local_rules.xml` file at location `/var/ossec/etc/rules` in our wazuh manager master pod.
+Let's proceed by creating a set of rules in our `local_rules.xml` file at location `/var/ossec/etc/rules` in our wazuh manager master pod.

 Edit the `local_rules.xml` file: